AsenTerziyski/MyCourseProjectAndroriaHotel/README.md

 Androria app is hotel site aplication.
 Ordinary guest of the application can make bookings, can send messages to hotel staff.
-Also he can check offers and prices sections and take a look at all the hotel services.
+Also he can check offer and price sections and take a look at all the hotel services.

 The final price of the booking is determined according to the conditions of the posted offers and prices.
 If a guest has more than 3 bookins so far, he becomes a VIP guest and can take advanteges for vip guests.